Hidden-Histories/Public-Resources/documentation/UsingPorPOIseAR-vos.md

 You create geolocative AR content for the AR-vos app in exactly the same way you do for the ARpoise app.
 If you need to practice, please see the tutorial [Using porPOIse: Set up and modify ARpoise app layers](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingPorPOIse.md#-hidden-histories).

+This tutorial shows how to create image trigger and SLAM layers for the AR-vos app,